Telefonica/scanorama/README.md

 ## What is Scanorama?

-**Scanorama** is a command-line tool to perform static analysis of any MCP-based tool (built with official MCP SDKs) and detect potential security issues.
+**Scanorama** is a command-line tool to perform static analysis of any MCP-based server (built with official MCP SDKs) and detect potential security issues.
 It generates a human-readable report that flags:

 - **Prompt injection**: Attempts to manipulate or exfiltrate data via crafted prompts.
 - **[IN PROGRESS] Malicious code**: Suspicious code patterns that may compromise the host.